 The promise of a new galaxy, far, far away was too much for Andromeda’s to handle.
 After 400 years of continuous space travel in one direction, somehow the new system has fewer alien races, less biodiversity, and even more banal ancient alien tech strewn about each planet.
 If only excavating a pyramid were as easy as solving a simple glyph-based Sudoku puzzle.

-Some of our bigger complaints, like the and excruciating have been tweaked in post-release patches, but they don’t detract from the larger truth that Mass Effect Andromeda is a game far too big for its own good.
+Some of our bigger complaints, like the creepy eyes and excruciating planet scanning system have been tweaked in post-release patches, but they don’t detract from the larger truth that Mass Effect Andromeda is a game far too big for its own good.
 The open worlds are empty, lacking any natural curiosities besides quest markers.
 Southeast Idaho's black desert is a more interesting landscape than nearly any planet in the game.
 And chances are, that quest marker is just going to send you on an aimless trip all over the surface fetching items for short stories packing as much meaning as a weekly drunk text from my dad.
-It’s hard to imagine in this new setting with a similar structure.
+It’s hard to imagine the future of Mass Effect in this new setting with a similar structure.

 Even so, no one else but Bioware makes games like this.
 There’s fun to be had in Mass Effect Andromeda, either in the customizable combat or in the occasional charming conversation with a crewmate.
 Just expect to sift through dozens of hours of cripplingly safe sci-fi to find something to love.